rocky-linux/documentation/docs/books/nvchad/nerd_fonts.md

     - fonts
 ---

-# Nerd Fonts - Fonts for Developers
+# :material-format-font: Nerd Fonts - Fonts for Developers

 Installation of Nerd Fonts does not change the function of Neovim or NvChad, but simply adds fonts that are more pleasing to the eye than whatever the standard terminal font is currently.